ganguli-lab/Complex_Synapse/Code/Identification/Readme.md

 *SynapseIdModel.M is a cell row of Markov matrices (discrete time) corresponding to each type of plasticty (e.g. potentiation and depression).
 *SynapseIdModel.Initial is a row vector of probabilites for the initial state.
-*SynapseIdModel.w is a column vector of synaptic weights for each state SynapseIdModel.fp is a row vector of probabilities of each type of plasticty being used, excluding the last one.
+*SynapseIdModel.w is a column vector of synaptic weight labels for each state SynapseIdModel.fp is a row vector of probabilities of each type of plasticty being used, excluding the last one.